scharlau/Parsing/README.md

 When you run this new method you will find the parsing breaks due to gaps in the data.
 It broke because one of the cells had no data, or had the data format different from what the parser was expecting.
 Given we're only doing this as an exercise, you can find the broken cell you can either
 a) delete the row, and then re-run the rake command, or
 b) write a few lines of code as an 'if/else' statement to check the value of the cell and to either ignore it, or do something else as required to make it work.
 For simplicity here, just delete the row and move on so that you get the file imported and the page views showing.
+You can see the start of this work if you switch to the 'solution' branch and look at the rake file there.

 Then, you can go back to the views/deployments/show.index.html.erb file and bring in the relavant data from the status table to display here.
 Ideally, you could even plot the bear locations with a map.